Backup software ready for Windows Server 2025 with Hyper-V backup, cloud backup, VMware backup, disk cloning & imaging, P2V/V2V/V2P, and FTPS server

 Step By Step Instructions for Centralized Management Console / Dashboard

-Setting up the Master Console
+Setting up the Centralized Console

 From the main menu, open Security and Remote Settings: